-Ivan Sekovski introduced PAP/RAC, informed the participants of the PAP/RAC - UNEP MAP regional Center's mission and previous work in relation to the ICZM Protocol and Barcelona Convention, connecting the "Climagine" process and development of Coastal Management Plan of Boka Kotorska with the Article 18 of the Protocol, which refers to the Coastal Management Plan and its potential for integration into local and national plans.
+Ivan Sekovski introduced PAP/RAC, informed the participants about the Center's mission and previous work in relation to the ICZM Protocol and Barcelona Convention, connecting the "Climagine" process and development of Coastal Management Plan of Boka Kotorska with the Article 18 of the Protocol, which refers to the Coastal Management Plan and its potential for integration into local and national plans.
 Mr. Sekovski, made a clear distinction what the Coastal Management Plan is, and what it is not, highlighting the fact that the Coastal Management Plan is an integrative and strategic document complementary to other plans, that comprises a sustainability vision and climate change adaptability measures/actions.